StarRocks/starrocks/docs/docusaurus/README.md

 ### Build a Docker image for Docusaurus

+In order to run Docusaurus in Docker we need a Docker image with the correct Docusausaurus config files, Nodejs version, etc. If you change the configuration file `docusaurus.config.js` or the  `sidebars.json` then you will need to build.
+The build is very quick, and you will have to do it at least once.

-- Open terminal and cd into the `docusaurus` dir
+- Open Terminal and cd into the `docusaurus` dir
 - Run the script `./scripts/docker-image.sh`

   > Note: